sttxb01/Testing-Lab/README.md

 - An instance with a single mutation.
 - An instance with multiple mutations.

-Each of these possibilities translates to one test case, and epending on the class interface, there may be multiple ways to instantiate and mutate the object.
+Each of these possibilities translates to one test case, and depending on the class interface, there may be multiple ways to instantiate and mutate the object.

 >**Question 2:** List at least one configuration of a `Scoreboard` for each of the above scenarios.

 ### The Mantra of Testing

-All (good) unit test have the same form:
+All (good) unit tests have the same form:

 1. Create an object in a known state.
 2. Exercise the object (do something with the object).